-Berries make a colourful and tasty addition to this beautiful berry mascarpone roll.
+Berries make a colourful and tasty addition to this delicious berry mascarpone roll.
 With a moist and decadent almond sponge, a mascarpone cream filling, and colourful fresh berries, this cake is a harmony of flavors.

 Serves 8 -10